03 May 2023

 Situation in Sudan highlights need for security evacuation strategy for all overseas employees

 Sudan is a worrying and extreme example of the issues that can affect an employee abroad.
 While it would be hoped that few employees would be caught up in this level of security risk, the recent pension reform protests in France, and electoral reform protests in Mexico, for example, show that every country carries some level of risk.
-Towergate Health & Protection is appealing to employers to make sure they have a strategy in place to support any and all employees abroad, wherever they are based.
+Towergate Employee Benefits is appealing to employers to make sure they have a strategy in place to support any and all employees abroad, wherever they are based.

 There are key areas that employers should consider: